 I am reborn, but into a world that has gone on without me.

 Socially struggling to feel like I belong due to the loss of friends over the years, having no real understanding of what it is like to be in a real relationship, leave me feeling incredibly lonely, lost and abandoned.
 Though I know I am worthy of love, acceptance and will not ever settle for anything less, there is a huge part of me that is crying out “Why hasn’t it happened yet?!“.
 Not having people to share memories with outside the family circle, is tough.
 When you are experiencing things on your own, for as empowering that can feel, it is still quite a lonely place.

-After seeking advice from my mum, rather than beat myself up over and over, she helps me to see that there are so many things that have changed in the past 9 moths alone, that are contributing towards reaching that much desired feeling of happiness.
+After seeking advice from my mum, rather than beat myself up over and over, she helps me to see that there are so many things that have changed in the past 9 months alone, that are contributing towards reaching that much-desired feeling of happiness.
 I began to accept the position I am in right now; building a business, growing my social media presence, working on building friendships, whilst constantly being surrounded with love from my family.
-I am stronger than ever before, with so much to be thankful for, but in the same vein, it leaves me with more to loose.
+I am stronger than ever before, with so much to be thankful for, but in the same vein, it leaves me with more to lose.

-Writing this out in black and white, acknowledges the struggle but doesn’t make it harder, it makes it okay.
+Writing this out in black and white acknowledges the struggle but doesn’t make it harder, it makes it okay.
 No one will truly know things from your point of view, but that doesn’t mean it isn’t real, or less difficult to cope with.
-By opening up and accepting the problem, you are taking a step closer finding a solution.
+By opening up and accepting the problem, you are taking a step closer to losing finding a solution.
 It may be a cobble-stoned road to reach the dream, but with every tumble, comes a new lesson to learn.
-There is more at risk, though it is that fear of loosing it all that strives you forward, determined to reach your ambitions.
+There is more at risk, though but use that to strive you forward, determined to reach your ambitions.